ashlander/protoargs/README.rst

 The idea - you create *any_name_scheme.proto* file and then, using **protoargs** on the schema file, you will get generated arguments parser for the specific programming language.
 Currently **c++11**, **python**, **rust** and **go** are supported.

-First - checkout configuration construction rules below, and as a next step, go directly to specific manuals by clicking cppdoc_, pythondoc_, rustdoc_ or godock_ for the in-code usage.
+First - checkout configuration construction rules below, and as a next step, go directly to specific manuals by clicking cppdoc_, pythondoc_, rustdoc_ or godoc_ for the in-code usage.

 .. _protobuf: https://github.com/protocolbuffers/protobuf
 .. _cppdoc: doc/cpp/
 .. _pythondoc: doc/python/
 .. _rustdoc: doc/rust/
-.. _godoc: doc/rust/
+.. _godoc: doc/go/

 Configuration File Rules
 ========================